Halifax Share Dealing Review

 An upside of Halifax is that you don’t need a significant lump sum to start investing.
 You can either pay in an amount of your choosing upfront, or you can set up regular dealing from £20 a month.

-Halifax also offers Commission Countdowns a few times a month, where dealing commission for U.K. stocks is reduced to £3.50 over a two-hour time period.
+Halifax also offers Commission Countdowns on selected days each month, where dealing commission for U.K. stocks is reduced to £3.50 over a two-hour time period.

-There is an annual management charge of £36 to hold an ISA or general investment account with Halifax, which is lower than the £40 charged on the sister platform Lloyds.
+There is an annual management charge of £36 to hold an ISA or general investment account with Halifax, which is the same as sister platform Lloyds.
+Halifax is owned by Lloyds Banking Group, which owns the Lloyds, Halifax, and Bank of Scotland brands.

 Flat fees versus fees by percentage